-Employ ree:Position: Date Signatu ıre: Numbe r of years in this assignment: Number of years in the District: - e-conference for this evaluation will take place before your assignment begin nat apply or do not apply to your assignment will be determined during this pence.
-M meai DN mea evaluation columns: ns meets or exceeds expectations. ans does not meet expectations. ans does not apply to the responsibilities of this supplemental assignment.
-CTATIONS: M DN NA 1.
-Cooperates with the administration in regard to submitting yearly reports, budgets, and information relative to the supplemental.
+Employ ee:Position: Date Signatu re: Numbei of years in this assignment: Number of years in the District: -conference for this evaluation will take place before your assignment begin nat apply or do not apply to your assignment will be determined during this place.
+M mear DN mea evaluation columns: as meets or exceeds expectations. ans does not meet expectations. ans does not apply to the responsibilities of this supplemental assignment.
+EXPEC TATIONS: M DN NA Cooperates with the administration in regard to submitting yearly reports, budgets, and information relative to the supplemental.
 2. Promotes, recognizes and encourages participation in this supplemental (ie: announcements, school website, media).
 Understands and follows rules and regulations set forth by all governing agencies: Board of Education and any competition sponsors.
 4. Provides proper supervision and administration of meetings, club events and/or event locations.
 5. Is prompt in meeting with organization participants for practices, meetings and/or events.
 6. Is accountable for the care of equipment/supplies (including issue, inventory, and storage).
 7. Requests building use and transportation use in a timely fashion.
 8. Carries out the overall intention of the supplemental.
-Note: contrac An evaluation will be conducted by June 1 for non-athletic supplemental its.
-Tc be recommended for continued assignment o be recommended for conditional reassignment of the supplemental
+Note: / An evaluation will be conducted by June 1 for non-athletic supplemental ts.
+To be recommended for continued assignment be recommended for conditional reassignment of the supplemental osition providing attached stipulations as listed are met

-To be recommended for not continuing the supplemental assignment The signature below only reflects that this document has been receive construed as agreement. eived and should not Evaluator's Signature (Athletic Director, Principal, Asst.
+To be recommended for not continuing the supplemental assi gnment The signature below only reflects that this document has been receive construed as agreement. eived and should no Evaluator's Signature (Athletic Director, Principal, Asst.
 Principal) Date Signature of Supplemental Holder Date